docker-mailserver/docker-mailserver/docs/content/config/best-practices/dmarc.md

 _dmarc IN TXT "v=DMARC1; p=quarantine; rua=mailto:dmarc.report@domain.com; ruf=dmarc.report@domain.com; fo=0; adkim=r; aspf=r; pct=100; rf=afrf; ri=86400; sp=quarantine"
 ```

-DMARC status is not being displayed in Gmail, so if you want to check it, you can use some services around the Internet such as mentioned https://dmarcguide.globalcyberalliance.org/ or https://ondmarc.redsift.com/
+DMARC status is not being displayed instantly in Gmail.
+If you want to check it directly after DNS entries, you can use some services around the Internet such as mentioned https://dmarcguide.globalcyberalliance.org/ or https://ondmarc.redsift.com/.
+In other case Gmail will show "DMARC: PASS" in ~1 day or so.

 Reference: [#1511](https://github.com/tomav/docker-mailserver/issues/1511)